Bank's Policy

 Although production of farmed fish is much less greenhouse gas-intensive than beef and lamb production, it is still significantly more emissions-intensive than sources of plant-based protein such as nuts and beans.
 It has become increasingly urgent that emissions are reduced across all sectors of the economy to reduce dangerous global warming.
 Given the availability of lower emissions plant-based sources of protein, we took the view that fish farming is not part of an optimal transition to achieve net zero global emissions.

 Comments on score: Australian Ethical avoids animal agriculture.
-Imlied in this position is that it does not finance companies that do not respect the 5 Freedoms
+Implied in this position is that it does not finance companies that do not respect the 5 Freedoms

 Assessed policy